useidel/uefiboot4rpi/README.md

 4. Right now the script does not everything for you.
 You still need to configure the UEFI setup after the first boot.
 That requires a monitor and keyboard access.
 That includes disabling the 3GB RAM limit, configuring the SystemTable to use "ACPI + DeviceTree" and to configure the default boot option using the file `/boot/efi/EFI/debian/grubaa64.efi`.
 In case of more help please check [here](https://forum.manjaro.org/t/raspberry-pi-4-manjaro-on-uefi-firmware-with-generic-arm-kernel/127589)

+## How to use it?

+Boot you Raspberry Pi with standard SD image.
+Login and make yourself too `root`.
+Copy/download the script and simply execute it.
+You can also execute the steps yourself by simply copying the corresponding lines.
+Once done, reboot the Raspberry Pi and hit `ESC` to enter the UEFI configuration.
+Disable the 3GB RAM Limitation and set System Table to  ACPI + DeviceTree.
+Also, add an Boot entry which points to `efi/EFI/debian/grubaa64.efi` on your first partition.
+Make sure that is entry is the default.
+And yes, you may want to delete all the other ones.

+## What else?

 Planned for the future